fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/docs/configuration.md

 where the development is done on one host and the runtime is some other host, account, container, etc.

-In order for it to work, you have to set up paswordless SSH between the local and remote machines/accounts.
+In order for it to work, it is preferred to have set up passwordless SSH between the local and remote machines/accounts.
 Then just tell Vimspector how to remotely launch and/or attach to the app.
+By default, 'ssh' command is being used.
+Optionally, the custom ssh command can be specified with cmd property which gives opportunity to use, e.g. sshpass, for non-interactive password passing to actual ssh client (see the [Python (debugpy) Example](#python-debugpy-example) below).

 This is presented as examples with commentary, as it's a fairly advanced/niche case.
 If you're not already familiar with remote debugging tools (such as